National Leader of Education

 Currently, Deryn is leading on the National College New Models of Leadership Programme, where she and her team are ‘out there’ with practitioners, finding out what is happening on the ground and, in turn, advising practitioners, local authorities and policymakers on possible ways forward and implications for leadership.

-Author, speaker, former headteacher and director at National College, Andy is now the CEO of Leadership Matters, creator of the BASIC coaching model and founder of Cadogan Press and The StARTed Foundation.
+Author, speaker, former headteacher and director at National College, founder of Leadership Matters, creator of the BASIC coaching method and founder of Cadogan Press.

 Diana is a Trustee and Chief Executive of the L.E.A.D.
 Academy Trust.
-Diana established the Trust in 2011 and has grown the organisation to 25 schools based in the Midlands, South Yorkshire and Lincolnshire.
-Previously, Diana was a headteacher for fourteen years and, during this time, she successfully led a school from ‘Special Measures’ through to two consecutive ‘Outstanding’ Ofsted judgements.
+Diana established the Trust in 2011 and has grown the organisation to 27 schools based in the Midlands, South Yorkshire and Lincolnshire.
+Previously, Diana was a headteacher for 14 years and, during this time, she successfully led a school from ‘Special Measures’ through to two consecutive ‘Outstanding’ Ofsted judgements.

 Diana has a wealth of experience having worked in a number of different schools.
 She has been an executive headteacher and has supported other schools as a National Leader of Education, a Primary Strategy Consultant Leader, coach and mentor.
 Through this work she has supported school leadership teams nationally and has met with ministers on a number of occasions to help steer government agendas.